 – Kathleen Judy, MS, LPCC

-As you sponsor the TeleMental Health Summit you can feel great about being part of the TMHI team.
+As you sponsor the Telebehavioral Health Summit, you can feel great about being part of the TBHI team.
 You will join with the staff and board in touching and transforming the lives of mental health professionals, their patients, and staff across the nation.
-Listen to what other professionals who have used TMHI have to say:
+Listen to what other professionals who have used TBHI have to say:

 “Again, my appreciation for what I have learned, and for the tremendous standard of excellence, knowledge and insight which you bring to our field.”